spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/learning-and-development/index.html.md

 * When an issue is closed, it should remain in the given milestone.
 * At the end of the sprint, the milestone can be removed from the board, or the milestone list can be hidden on the issue board.
 * The `L&D Requests` list should be used to organize requests for L&D support or courses coming from other teams.
-* The `manager-challenge` list holds issues related to each Manager Challenge and can be hidden on the sprint board.
 * The `advanced-software-engineering-course` list houses issues related to external software engineer courses can can be hidden on the sprint board.

 Additional planning and notes around the sprint board can be found in [this issue.](https://gitlab.com/gitlab-com/people-group/learning-development/general/-/issues/111)